esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/introduction.md

 > - Funder requirements
 > - It makes your work more visible
 > - Increase the reproducibility of your work
-> - If other can use it easily, you will get cited more often
+> - If others can use it easily, you will get cited more often
 > - You can create more impact if it's easier for others to use your data
 > - ...
 >
 {: .checklist}

-## How do I get started?

-In this tutorial we will discuss the following elements that can help you get started:
+## Getting started with FAIR (climate) data

+As mentioned above, the FAIR principles are intended as guidelines to increase the reusability of research data.
+However, how they are applied in practice depends very much on the domain and the specific use case at hand.

+For the domain of climate sciences, some standards have already been developed that you can use right away.
+In fact, you might already be using some of them without realizing it.
+NetCDF files, for example, already implement some of the FAIR principles around data modelling.
+But sometimes you need to find your own way.

+This tutorial contains six thematic episodes that cover the basic steps to making data FAIR.
+We will explain how these topics relate to the FAIR principles, what you can already do today, and where appropriate, we will point out existing standards for climate data.

+The episodes are:

 - Documentation: helps to make data reusable, especially for humans
-- Metadata:
+- Metadata: similar to documentation, although typically more structure and standardized
-- Data formats:
+- Data formats: highly relevant for interoperability and long-term preservation of data
-- Data access: we will discuss different aspects of accessibility and data repositories
+- Data access: data repositories as well as software can greatly increase data access and findability
-- Identifiers:
-- Licences:

-Where appropriate, we will point out existing standards for climate data.
+- Identifiers: very important for reproducibility, but also for data access and findability
+- Licences: well chosen licences facilitate re-use and make sure you get the credits you deserve (if you so desire)

 > ## Evaluate one of your own datasets
 >
 > Pick one dataset that you've created or worked with recently, and answer the
 > following questions:
 >
-> - If somebody get this data set from you, would be able to understand the
+> - If somebody gets this dataset from you, would they be able to understand
->   structure and content without asking you?
+>   the structure and content without asking you?
-> - Do you know who has access to this data set?
+> - Do you know who has access to this dataset?
 Could somebody easily have access
->   to this data set?
+>   to this dataset?
 How?
-> - Does this data set needs a proprietary software to be used?
+> - Does this dataset needs a proprietary software to be used?
-> - Does this data set has a persistent identifier or usage licence?
+> - Does this dataset have a persistent identifier or usage licence?
 >
 {: .challenge}